S1ro1/quant/doc.md

 ## Tips and Tricks

 - **Finetuning:** finetuning the model with `QAT` is usually a better approach then training the model from scratch.
 - **Layers:** quantizing only some layers is a good approach, some layers are influenced more by the quantization process.
 Try experimenting with replacing only some layers.
-Good starting point is replacing the later layers.
-Also, in general it's not a good approach to quantize critical layers, such as attention layers.
+Replacing the later layers is usually better than replacing the earlier layers.
+Also, in general it's not a good approach to quantize critical layers, such as attention.
 A good approach is to quantize the feed-forward layers, as those are the ones that require the most memory.

 ## Conclusion